jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/blog/additional.md

 ## Terms and conditions

 * At `Fluid Attacks`,
-  we are impartial in evaluating the writings, i.e., we do not consider whether we agree with the author's opinion.
+  we are impartial when evaluating the submitted posts, i.e., we do not take into account whether we agree with the author's opinion.
+  Instead, we focus on whether
-  Instead, we mainly take into account that the document meets the required guidelines described before.
+  the document meets the required guidelines described above.

 * We reserve the right to accept or reject any document sent to us.